 For wives, healthy submission does not mean accepting bad behavior, allowing abuse or violence, giving in to sex on demand, or making your husband responsible for your relationship with God.
 It does mean offering respect to your husband as a gift, building him up, honoring him, following his lead when possible, and allowing yourself to be the catalyst God uses in your husband’s life.
 It means maximizing what you have to offer the bigger purpose God has for your marriage.

 For husbands, healthy submission does not mean you force your wife to comply with your demands, or use violence or intimidation to pressure her into doing what you want, including sex.
+“Requiring” obedience is the opposite of Christ’s example.
 It does mean you step up with the kind of leadership Christ demonstrated, do the heavy lifting, and shoulder the responsibility to take your wife and family into God’s presence.
 It means you become the increasingly trustworthy and loving kind of person that enables your wife to want to submit.
 Like Christ, you give of yourself for your wife’s needs.

 When It’s Not Happening